Beijing - IES Quick Facts

 Fields of Study

-Chinese language (at intermediate, advanced intermediate, and advanced levels), anthropology, economics, film studies, history, politics, literature, philosophy, and religion.
-Credit internships are available in conjunction with an internship seminar.
+Chinese language (at intermediate, advanced intermediate, and advanced levels), anthropology, art, economics, environmental studies, film studies, history, international relations, literature, politics, philosophy, religion, and sociology.

 Beijing Foreign Studies University